What is Sound? The Science of Sound

 Let’s imagine we clap our hands in front of a thin, wooden wall.
 The sound wave will travel through the air and strike the wall.
 Part of the wave will bounce back at us, and the other part will be transmitted through the wall to the other side.
 Because wood is rigid and prone to vibration, lots of sound will transmit through it, and not much will be absorbed.

 To be a good absorber, a material needs to have a high absorption coefficient.
 This number is between 0 and 1, with 0 being a perfect transmitter and 1 being a perfect absorber.
-Materials like wood, glass and paper have low absorption coefficients, while studio foam and soundproof insulation have coefficients closer to 1.
+Materials like wood, glass and paper have low absorption coefficients, while acoustic foam and soundproof insulation have coefficients closer to 1.

 Speed of Sound